 Cheer for your hockey teams at an outdoor rink

 Hockey is a religion in most of Minnesota.
 And Hockey Day Minnesota is a close to a religious holiday as the church of hockey gets.
 Spectators bundle up for live music and a chance to watch high school and college teams battle it out on an outdoor hockey rink.

-The location of the event is different every year (St. Cloud will host teams on frozen Lake George in 2018), but the high energy atmosphere is consistent.
-If you’re even remotely interested in hockey, get yourself to St. Cloud on January 20.
+The location of the event is different every year, but the high energy atmosphere is consistent.
+If you’re even remotely interested in hockey, this is a fun and festive event.

 Photo by Brianna Murphy

 Minnesota offers lots of gorgeous spots for kayaking during the warm weather months, but the Lake Superior Water Trail, which runs along the shores of the largest freshwater lake on earth, is stunning in the winter as well.
 It snakes along Minnesota’s North Shore and offers some of the state’s most beautiful scenery.

 Lake Superior is chilly even in the dog days of summer, so make sure you have the right winter kayaking gear.
 This post offers lots of information about winter kayaking gear and safety tips so you can be fully prepared.l